-Dr. Nancy Messonnier, director of CDC’s National Center for Immunization and Respiratory Diseases, says anaphylaxis to either of the two mRNA vaccines is “exceedingly rare.”
-She has stressed that these are safe vaccines and that, when weighing benefits and risks, the COVID-19 virus remains the far greater health risk.
-To date, the virus has claimed the lives of more than 670,000 American citizens.
+Dr. Nancy Messonnier, former director of CDC’s National Center for Immunization and Respiratory Diseases, called anaphylaxis to either of the two mRNA vaccines “exceedingly rare.”
+The CDC stresses that these are safe vaccines and that, when weighing benefits and risks, the COVID-19 virus remains the far greater health risk.
+To date, the virus has claimed the lives of just under one million American citizens.

 Debate About Polyethylene Glycol